floofyboi32/TPT2-Scripts/README.md

 ## Inf Pushing BP + AI [Pre-Forge]

 A modified version of Joking's.
 Maybe it works, maybe it doesn't.
-Probably doesn't change much tbh.
+Probably doesn't change much in comparison tbh.
+Disable order is Light, Dark, Earth, Water.

-`Turn on AI after you load into the region`
+`Turn on AI after you load into the region, there is no impulse key`

 BP: